ilovehackathons/tchain/assets/guides/markdown/hardware.md

 ---
-title: Buying & reusing hardware
+title: Trading on Uniswap
-category: digital
+category: Degen
 ---

 ### When necessary, buy a phone & computer you can upgrade and repair with a long lifespan